Understanding the Comparative Fault Doctrine

 Your total recoverable damages will be reduced accordingly.
 As such, given the fault percentages, for a claim where you assert $200,000 damages in total, you would be entitled to recover just $120,000.
 Though you are significantly at-fault for your injuries, you are not barred from recovery altogether.
 In fact, you could be 99% at-fault and still recover damages in Arizona, thanks to the pure comparative fault doctrine.

 Arizona does not apply comparative fault in favor of any party in a situation where they have intentionally, wilfully, or wantonly caused or contributed to the injuries at-issue.
 If you are injured in an accident that the defendant caused due to their road rage, for example, then they would likely not be allowed to raise the comparative fault defense and have their liability reduced (in proportion with the fault percentages).

-Hirsch & Lyon is a Phoenix-based personal injury firm with a focus on helping clients who have been injured in car, truck, and motorcycle accidents.
 Unlike other firms who have a range of disparate legal experiences, our attorneys are well-equipped to litigate motor vehicle accident claims and secure favorable results for our injured clients — whether through trial or settlement negotiation.

 If you have been injured in a motor vehicle accident, Arizona law may entitle you to compensation, even if you contributed to your injuries through some negligence of your own.
 To ensure that your claim is litigated effectively, call (602) 535-1900 today to schedule a free consultation with an experienced Phoenix accident lawyer here at Hirsch & Lyon.